Resources From RHA

 Step 2 - Review Funding Timeline

 Requests for funding must be submitted to the RHA email account by noon on the Thursday before the meeting in which they are to undergo their first reading and at least one month before the date of the event, but it is preferred that there are 6 weeks between the program and the request submitted.
+Any requests that require CSU Motorpool must be submitted at least 6 weeks prior to the event in order for paperwork to be processed in time.
 Requests must then be tabled for a week so that the senators can consult their hall councils for opinions on the request.

 If the total requested funding is below $800, it will be subject to approval by the RHA Funding Board rather than the entire Senate.
 Funding requests subject to approval by Funding Board will be voted on the same Monday as First Reading.